American Legion Hall (Shoshone, Idaho)

 The American Legion Hall near Shoshone, Idaho is a stone building that was built in 1928 and listed on the NRHP on September 8, 1983.
 It is of Bungalow/Craftsman architecture and served as a clubhouse and as a meeting hall, and was listed on the NRHP for its architecture.
 It is located at 107 West A Street in Shoshone.
 It was built by stonemason Jack Oughton.
 It was also a work of Steve Rhodes.

-It is a tall one-story building that is about 44 ft by 36 ft.
+It is a tall two-story building that is about 44 ft by 36 ft.
 It has a porch that is inset at the front and wraps out around one side of the house.